 Loaded with veggies like asparagus, spinach, and olives and a sprinkling of toasted almonds and feta, Lemon Orzo Salad is easy to pull together!
-Finished with a lemony dressing, make it for lunch, a quick dinner, potlucks or picnics. vegetarian + easily vegan
+Like my Lemon Garlic Orzo with Roasted Vegetables, this recipe is also finished with a lemony dressing.
+Make it for lunch, a quick dinner, potlucks or picnics.
+This lemon orzo recipe is vegetarian and easily vegan.

 Whipping up salads that can stand up to days in the fridge is my kind of meal prep.
-Summer-time means lots of salads and I’m not talking just the lettuce type, but hearty salads that stand in for the main course!
+Spring and summer-time means lots of salads and I’m not talking just the lettuce type, but hearty salads, like in my 10 Summer Vegetarian Salad Recipes collection, that stand in for the main course!
 Pasta salad packed with veggies is that kind of salad.
 Hearty, and nourishing while still indulging in a bit of pasta.

-Packed with asparagus, spinach, crunchy toasted almonds, olives and sweet bell pepper, this Lemon Orzo Salad recipe is make ahead easy and make weekday lunches and weeknight dinners an absolute snap.
+Made with asparagus, spinach, crunchy toasted almonds, olives and sweet bell pepper, this lemon orzo salad recipe is make ahead easy and make weekday lunches and weeknight dinners an absolute snap.

 - Since this recipe is perfect for meal prep, lemon orzo salad can be portioned to individual lunch containers and stored in the refrigerator in lidded containers for up to four days.